 Amazingly, while seat belt use is the single most effective way people can protect themselves in the event of motor vehicle crash, more than one in 10 Americans still fail to regularly buckle up.
 And adult belt use rates in the back seat are even worse – 10 to 15 percentage points lower than in the front.

 To increase seat belt usage and save lives, states are working with local law enforcement and other key partners as part of the annual Click It or Ticket mobilization.
 States will employ creative messaging and social media to remind the public to Click It or Ticket.

 This year, the Governors Highway Safety Association (GHSA) is partnering with Uber to help increase belt use in the back seat.
 In select markets across the country, through media events, in-app notifications, and other creative means, Uber will be educating its riders about the importance of buckling up in back.
 Uber has already addressed this important issue.

+When it comes to traveling to and from an airport, airport transportation car services to Newark, NJ, let’s say as an example, are always considered a safe measure.
 “Millions of rides happen daily on Uber,” said Dorothy Chou, Uber’s Head of Public Policy for Safety, Privacy and Security.
 “Seats belts have revolutionized road safety and we’re thrilled to participate in the Click It or Ticket campaign to encourage drivers and riders to buckle up – every seat, every time.”
 GHSA’s recent Spotlight report on backseat seatbelts points to the need to boost rear seat belt use in for-hire vehicles.
 In 2013, nearly 900 unbuckled rear-seat passengers were killed; more than 400 of them would have likely survived had they worn their seat belt.

 As more people turn to Uber or other for-hire transportation alternatives, it is even more important to get them accustomed to buckling up every time they get into a car, in the front seat or the back.